mauromorales/quizmaker/README.md

 - Test in Kairos kiosk mode and create the relevant helper files
 - Create endpoint that shows the currently active quizzes
 - improve the README
+- Create a leaderboard with aliases (not their emails).
+This way we can give prizes to 1st/2nd/3rd etc